krabelize/zscaler-sentinel-phishing-attack/README.md

 ![Example phishing e-mail](https://github.com/krabelize/zscaler-sentinel-siem/blob/main/phishing-mail.png)

-Zscaler ZIA is able to keep track of all visited URL's.
+If the Zscaler ZIA endpoint agent is active, it is able to keep track of all visited URL's.
 This way, we can createa a KQL query to keep track of all links which could be a security risk.
 In this case, when three or more employees clicked on the phishing bit.ly link - Sentinel will create an alert:

 ![ZIA phishing Sentinel SIEM](https://github.com/krabelize/zscaler-sentinel-siem/blob/main/zscaler-phishing-siem.jpeg)